ingmarboeschen/JATSdecoderEvaluation/Evaluation_PubMedCentral_data/README.md

 This folder contains follwing materials:
 - Skript 1: extracts and saves all NISO-JATS tags analysed in the paper
 - Skript 2: reproduces all analyses reported in the paper
-- Folder *tags* contains the data files that do not exceed file size limitation.
+- The *tags*-folder contains the data files that do not exceed file size limitation.

 **_Note:_** Each file contains the content of a specific NISO-JATS tag extracted from the full PubMed Central collection of open access files downloaded from:  `ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/` on 1st January 2021.
 The file names are stored in "files.rda".
 The exported affiliations, author lists, publishing history, keywords and text elements are not supplied here due to their high memory consumption but can be requested via email from the author.